 - Advanced and intermediate courses in culture and cultural production, literature and cinema, linguistics, language and intercultural relations in an international and global context.

-For details on all of these programs, see Program Descriptions in this Catalog.
+- For further details on all of these programs, see Program Descriptions in this Catalog.

 Independent Study Policy for the Department of International Language & Culture Studies: